Are you trying to sell your house in Trenton without using a real estate agent, let us help.

 Putting up fliers and signs around your neighborhood can generate some calls, and there’s a lot of free websites where you can post information.
 But often just putting up flyers and an open house isn’t enough if your house doesn’t have the appeal that the average home buyer is looking for.

 The reason that commission are so big… In theory at least, is that real estate agents have to spend a lot of money up front to advertise your property.
 By advertising lots of properties at once, they expect to get more phone calls – and obviously, they’ll make good profits by selling lots of houses.

 Certain properties might require thousands of dollars in advertising expenses before the right buyer happens to see the ad and call.

 If you want to avoid paying any commissions, you can also sell your house to house buyers like us for CASH

 We pay fair prices for properties – and we can close fast (in as little as 7-10 days if you need to).

-Sometimes we purchase Mercer County houses, fix them up, then keep them as rentals… sometimes we’ll fix them up and sell them to others looking for great homes in the area, and a lot of other strategies also – we love to hear from people like you who are thinking of selling anywhere in NJ.
+Sometimes we purchase Trenton houses, fix them up, then keep them as rentals… sometimes we’ll fix them up and sell them to others looking for great homes in the area, and a lot of other strategies also – we love to hear from people like you who are thinking of selling anywhere in NJ.

-We’re house buyers who care a lot about Mercer County.
+We’re house buyers who care a lot about Trenton.

 We close fast and pay cash in as little as just 7-10 days.
 Give us a call now at 609-389-9403 or fill out the short form over here.